How HID headlights work and they fail

 HID bulb

 The bulb has two electrodes and an electrically conductive Xenon gas.
-As the electrodes wear, the bulb can flicker, or the light color can change to an pink color.
+As the electrodes wear, the bulb can flicker, or the light color can change to a pink color.
 Flickering is the most common symptom of a failing HID bulb.

 HID parts cost